MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 - **Execution**
   The **Execution** report shows the breakdown of the time the application spent in execution.

-  To find the line of code in which execution time is spent, expand the call tree and then, on the shortcut menu for the call tree entry, choose **View Source** or **View Call Sites**. **View Source** locates the executed line of code. **View Call Sites** locates the line of code that called the executed line of code.
-If only one call site exists, its line of code is highlighted.
-If several call sites exist, you can select the one you want in the dialog box that appears, and then choose the **Go to source** button to highlight the call site code.
+  To find the line of code in which execution time is spent, expand the call tree and on the shortcut menu for the call tree entry, select **View Source** or **View Call Sites**. **View Source** locates the executed line of code. **View Call Sites** locates the line of code that called the executed line.
+If only one call site line exists, its code is highlighted.
+If several call sites exist, select the one you want in the dialog box, and then select **Go to source**.
 It's often most useful to locate the call site that has the most instances, the most time, or both.
 For more information, see [Execution profile report](../profiling/execution-profile-report.md).

 - **Synchronization**
   The **Synchronization** report shows the calls that are responsible for synchronization blocks, along with the total blocking times of each call stack.
 For more information, see [Synchronization time](../profiling/synchronization-time.md).